Use a Git repo with a Machine Learning Workbench project

 Step 5.
 Restore a previous project snapshot

-To restore the entire project folder to the state of a previous run history project state snapshot, from Azure ML Workbench:
+To restore the entire project folder to the state of a previous run history snapshot, in Machine Learning Workbench:

-- From the Run List view, click on the run you want to restore.
+- In the Run List view, select the run that you want to restore.

-- From the Run Detail view, click on Restore.
+- In the Run Detail view, select Restore.

-Alternatively, you can use the following command from the Azure ML Workbench CLI window.
+Optionally, you can use the following commands in the Azure CLI window in Machine Learning Workbench:

-# discover the run I want to restore snapshot from: $ az ml history list -o table # restore the snapshot from a particular run $ az ml project restore --run-id <run_id>
+# Discover the run I want to restore a snapshot from. $ az ml history list -o table # Restore the snapshot from a specific run. $ az ml project restore --run-id <run ID>

-By executing this command, we will overwrite the entire project folder with the snapshot taken when that particular run was kicked off.
-But your project stays on the current branch.
-This means that you will lose all changes in your current project folder.
-So please be extra careful when you run this command.
-You might want to Git to commit your changes to the current branch before performing the above operation.
-See before for more details.
+Be cautious when you run this command.
+Executing this command overwrites the entire project folder with the snapshot that was taken when that specific run was kicked off.
+Your project stays in the current branch.
+This means that you lose all changes in your current project folder.

 Step 6.
 Use the master branch

-One way to avoid accidentally losing your current project state, is to commit the project to the master branch (or any branch you created yourself) of the Git repo.
-You can directly use Git from command line (or your other favorite Git client tool of choice) to operate on the master branch.
+One way to avoid accidentally losing your current project state is to commit the project to the master branch of the Git repo (or to any branch that you created yourself).
+You can use Git from the command line or from your favorite Git client tool to operate on the master branch.
 For example:

-# check status to make sure you are on the master branch (or branch of your choice) $ git status # stage all changes $ git add -A # commit all changes locally on the master branch $ git commit -m 'these are my updates so far' # push changes into the remote VSTS Git repo master branch. $ git push origin master
+# Check status to make sure you are on the master branch (or branch of your choice). $ git status # Stage all changes. $ git add -A # Commit all changes locally on the master branch. $ git commit -m 'these are my updates so far' # Push changes to the remote Team Services Git repo master branch. $ git push origin master

-Now you can safely restore project to an earlier snapshot following Step 5, knowing that you can always come back to the commit you just made on the master branch.
+Now, you can safely restore the project to an earlier snapshot by completing Step 5.
+You can always come back to the commit you just made on the master branch.

-If you just rely the run history functions in Azure ML for taking project snapshots and restoring them, you don't need to worry about Git repo authentication.
-It is taken care by the Experimentation Service layer.
+If you rely only on the run history functions in Machine Learning to take project snapshots and restore them, you don't need to worry about Git repo authentication.
+Authentication is handled by the Machine Learning Experimentation service layer.